When you begin to have self-respect you start to change some things.

 You don’t owe anything to your younger self.
 You don’t chase a dream you’ve outgrown and that is why you are not failing.

-11. No longer engaging with people you dislike.
+11. No longer engage with people you dislike.

-You didn’t owe your energy anybody.
+You didn’t owe your energy to anybody.
 And realizing that is not the same as being impolite.

 12. Not caring if others think your lifestyle or choices are cool.